KevinTyrrell/D2-Runeword-Tracker/README.md

 ## Diablo 2 Runeword Tracker

-Console program which helps players understand how close they are to completing Runewords.
-Uses documented drop statistics to get far more accurate estimates.
-Runs completely seperate from Diablo 2 and thus all Runes you obtain or have obtained must be entered in manually.
+Console application which helps players understand how close they are to completing various Runewords.
+Utilities user-documented Rune drop statistics to calculate accurate estimates.
+Runs completely separate from Diablo 2 client and thus all Runes you obtain or have obtained must be entered in manually.
 The tracker outputs Runewords that you can make in a sorted fashion; from the most difficult to make to the most trivial.
-Runewords that you don't care for can be ignored and won't be listed.
-The same can be done for item slots.
-Your Rune library and ignoring preferences are saved automatically as you enter in data.
+The user can choose to have the program ignore certain Runewords, or even ignore Runewords that go into certain item slots.
+The tracker will automatically indicate when Runes you own are no longer important.
+Your Rune library and ignoring preferences are saved automatically.
+Collect Runes in-game, enter them into the tracker, and let the program help you plan your character.

 ### Prerequisites